 Donna Justice combines her formal training as a coach with 30 years of leadership in marketing and communications for nonprofits and higher education.
-She received her coach training from the University of California, Davis, and holds an Associate Certified Coach credential from the International Coach Federation.
+She received her coach training from the University of California, Davis, and holds a Professional Certified Coach credential from the International Coaching Federation.
 She also holds a Master’s degree in English and has spent a great deal of her career directing strategic communications; mentoring and teaching college students and young adults; and coaching professionals.

 I have always been fascinated by stories.
 Storytelling is how we humans make sense of the world.
 I spent my teens and early 20s writing, acting, and dancing—exploring all the different ways I could discover and tell my story.
 Once I landed at college, I chose to major in English.
 I fell in love with the Romantics and Victorians, but also fell headfirst in lust with the study of rhetoric.

 How do people choose what to tell?
 What metaphors do they use to convey their innermost truths?
 What stories do we tell to convince others to see the world the way we do?